 by David Chrisinger

-Editor’s Note: Over the last couple of weeks, a debate has waged among Havok Journal fans about the utility and appropriateness of sharing the experiences of war.
-On the one hand, some think that veterans not only have the right, but the obligation, to tell their fellow citizens about the wars waged on their behalf.
+This first appeared in The Havok Journal on December 28, 2014, as a debate waged among The Havok Journal’s fans about the utility and appropriateness of sharing the experiences of war.
+On the one hand, some think that veterans not only have the right but the obligation, to tell their fellow citizens about the wars waged on their behalf.
 On the other hand, some veterans feel that discussing the intimate details of warfare violates both directives and cultural norms of the military.
 Both arguments have merit.
-As part of the continuing discussion on this topic, we are bringing you excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places,” which you can also follow on Facebook.
+As part of the continuing discussion on this topic, we are including excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places.”

 “They say that war is hell, but I say it’s the foyer to hell.
 I say coming home is hell, and hell ain’t got no coordinates.
 You can’t find it on the charts, because there are no charts.
 Hell is no place at all, so when you’re there, you’re nowhere — you’re lost.”